+11. System Name: TriMet® - Portland, OR

+Form: Prescription Drug Use Form

+Contact: Manager Brooke Taylor, Drug and Alcohol Program

+Manager

+brookeb@trimet.org (503)962-4828

-11. System Name: TriMet® - Portland, OR T R I 🙆 M E T' Form: Prescription Drug Use Form See where it takes you.
-Contact: Manager Brooke Taylor, Drug and Alcohol Program brookeb@trimet.org (503)962-4828 Description: Employees are required to obtain a Prescription physician, for each prescription medication take form lists considerations for the physician to tak the decision to release an employee to work whi The physician is notified that the employee oper environment.
-Employees are required to indicat they perform and the medication that they are ta the medications they have prescribed, the dosag duration of the prescription.
-The physician ther employee can perform safety-sensitive functions medication.
-The form is returned to Tri-Met ma the form as well. n by the employee.
-The te into account when making le taking the medication. ates in a safety-sensitive te the specific job duties that aking.
-The physician lists e information, and the n indicates whether the s while taking the Highlights: The form states the employee is in a safety-s requires the employee to indicate the specific performed.
-The form is primarily required for medication depression, pain, heart conditions, dizziness.
-The physician must indicate the specific medication of the prescription.
-The form requires the signatures of the employes physician, before Tri-Met's review and signal. c safety-sensitive job duties ons prescribed to treat , or seizures. lication, dosage, and loyee and prescribing
+Employees are required to obtain a Prescription Drug Use Form, signed by a physician, for each prescription medication taken by the employee.
+The form lists considerations for the physician to take into account when making the decision to release an employee to work while taking the medication.
+The physician is notified that the employee operates in a safety-sensitive environment.
+Employees are required to indicate the specific job duties that they perform and the medication that they are taking.
+The physician lists the medications they have prescribed, the dosage information, and the duration of the prescription.
+The physician then indicates whether the employee can perform safety-sensitive functions while taking the medication.
+The form is returned to Tri-Met management who must sign the form as well.

-Large Urban/ # of Safety-Sensitive # of Union?

-Small Urban/Rural Employees Vehicles

-Large Urban 2,066 1,087 Yes
+- The form states the employee is in a safety-sensitive position.
+And requires the employee to indicate the specific safety-sensitive job duties performed. - The form is primarily required for medications prescribed to treat depression, pain, heart conditions, dizziness, or seizures. - The physician must indicate the specific medication, dosage, and duration of the prescription. - The form requires the signatures of the employee and prescribing physician, before Tri-Met's review and signature.